Greg Walden Shares What You Need to Know on COVID-19

 More Funding for Health Care Providers & Hospitals

-The Department of Health and Human Services (HHS) is awarding over $40 billion to health care providers and hospitals.
+The Department of Health and Human Services (HHS) awarded over $40 billion to health care providers and hospitals – including $103,577,091 for providers in Oregon.
 The funding comes as a result of HHS distributing over $40 billion of the $100 billion that the Coronavirus Aid, Relief and Economic Security (CARES) Act designated for provider relief.
 In addition to this funding HHS has already distributed $30 billion nationwide, including $291 million to Oregon.
 Read more here.

 How to Get Your Economic Impact Payment